noobshow/terms/tos/eu.md

 Stripe provides you Payment Services directly or through various Financial Services Providers.
 Payment Services allow you to accept payment from your Customers for Transactions.
 We may limit or refuse to process Charges (as defined below) for any Prohibited Businesses, or for Charges submitted in violation of this Agreement.
 To use the Payment Services, you must also accept separate agreements with the Financial Services Providers as described in Section 5.

+Some of the Payment Services offered by Stripe are services that may only be provided by an authorised payment services provider or electronic money institution ("Authorised Payment Services").
+To the extent that you acquire Authorised Payment Services, the services will be provided by Stripe Payments UK, Ltd., and the [Authorised Payment Services](https://stripe.com/spukl/legal) terms will apply.

 The following terms used in this section relate to your use of Payment Services:

 "Charge" means a credit or debit instruction to capture funds from an account that a Customer maintains with a bank or other financial institution in connection with a Transaction.

+"Dispute" means an instruction initiated by a Customer with a Financial Services Provider or us to return funds for an existing Charge (including a chargeback on a payment card network; or dispute on a debit network).

+"Fine" means any fines, levies, or other charges imposed by us or a Financial Services Provider caused by your violation of Laws or this Agreement, or as permitted by Network Rules.

+"Network Rules" means the guidelines, bylaws, rules, and regulations imposed by the Financial Services Providers and payment method providers that operate payment methods and networks supported by Stripe (including the payment card network operating rules for Visa, MasterCard, or the American Express networks; and the BACS, CHAPs, and SEPA operating rules).

 "Refund" means an instruction initiated by you to return funds to a Customer for an existing Charge.

-"Dispute" means an instruction initiated by a Customer with a Financial Services Provider or us to return funds for an existing Charge (including a chargeback on a payment card network; or dispute on a debit network).
+"Return" means an instruction initiated by you, a Customer, or a Financial Services Provider to return funds unrelated to an existing Charge.

 "Reversal" means an instruction initiated by a Financial Services Provider or us to return funds for an existing Charge.
 Reversals may result from (i) invalidation of a charge by a Financial Services Provider; (ii) funds settled to you in error or without authorisation; and (iii) submission of a Charge in violation of Network Rules, or where submission of the Charge or your use of Payment Services violates this Agreement.

-"Return" means an instruction initiated by you, a Customer, or a Financial Services Provider to return funds unrelated to an existing Charge.

 "Transfer" means an instruction to credit funds to or debit funds from an account you designate with a Financial Services Provider.

-"Fine" means any fines, levies, or other charges imposed by us or a Financial Services Provider caused by your violation of Laws or this Agreement, or as permitted by Network Rules.

-"Network Rules" means the guidelines, bylaws, rules, and regulations imposed by the Financial Services Providers and payment method providers that operate payment methods and networks supported by Stripe (including the payment card network operating rules for Visa, MasterCard, or the American Express networks; and the BACS, CHAPs, and SEPA operating rules).

 ### 2. Registering for Use of Payment Services